jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In our world, we call our protagonists "trailblazers."
 But we don't have a political name for the antagonists.
 Gatekeepers are often corrupt, but these people are sometimes just doing their job.
 Thus, I collectively call the antagonists to our technological evolution Darth Blockbuster: people who actively and knowingly prevent human development for the sake of their self-interest.

-Since biological adaptions and upgrades are evolution, I've called human technological evolution Techvolution.
+Since biological adaptions and upgrades are Evolution, I've called human technological evolution Techvolution.
 This book is about inventing Techvolution.
 The new ruling philosophy empowering Main Street to solve problems with technology as smoothly in human society as other lifeforms do with adaptation and natural selection.

 ## Taking an Uber, Learning About Collaboration